 No handbook or set of rules can cover every eventuality and there are sometimes, for many reasons, breakdowns in behaviour and discipline.
 In these cases, we feel that it is important to address these in a respectful way, one-on-one if possible.
 We expect the homeroom and subject teachers to handle and punish misbehaviour (within our guidelines) themselves.
-If the behaviour persists or accelerates then the teachers have the option of reporting the behaviour to the principals who will deal with the situations, usually involving the parents.
-In cases of serious misconduct, the student can be referred, by the principal to the disciplinary committee who will review the situation and make recommendations to the director.
+If the behaviour persists or accelerates then the teachers have the option of reporting the behaviour to the heads of departments or principals who will deal with the situations, usually involving the parent conferences.
+In cases of serious misconduct, the student can be referred, by the principal or vice director to the school directors who will review the situation and make recommendations to the homeroom teachers, subject teacher and parents.